-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$6,146. - The change in the District's total net position in comparison with the prior fiscal year was (\$1,492), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balance of (\$4,333), a decrease of (\$1,492) in comparison with the prior fiscal year.
-The fund balance is unassigned deficit fund balance.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$5,600. - The change in the District's total net position in comparison with the prior fiscal year was \$1,426, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balance of (\$4,879), an increase of \$1,426 in comparison with the prior fiscal year.
+The fund balance is unassigned deficit fund balance in the capital projects fund and unassigned fund balance in the general fund.